Mary & the Birth of Jesus Clarified

 In order to understand the circumstances surrounding Mary’s presentation of Jesus to her town folk, one must understand the First Century Jewish custom of dedicating girls to temple service as described in the Protevangelium of James.
 The Quran gives an extensive account of these circumstances in the Quran 3:35:39:

-Remember when the wife of ’Imrân said, “My Lord!
+Remember when a woman of ’Imrân said, “My Lord!
 I dedicate what is in my womb entirely to Your service,1 so accept it from me.
-You ?alone? are truly the All-Hearing, All-Knowing.”
+You alone are truly the All-Hearing, All-Knowing.”
 When she delivered, she said, “My Lord!
 I have given birth to a girl,”—and Allah fully knew what she had delivered—“and the male is not like the female.1 I have named her Mary, and I seek Your protection for her and her offspring from Satan, the accursed.”So her Lord accepted her graciously and blessed her with a pleasant upbringing—entrusting her to the care of Zachariah.
 Whenever Zachariah visited her in the sanctuary, he found her supplied with provisions.
 He exclaimed, “O Mary!
 Where did this come from?”
 She replied, “It is from Allah.
 Surely Allah provides for whoever He wills without limit.”Then and there Zachariah prayed to his Lord, saying, “My Lord!
 Grant me—by your grace—righteous offspring.
-You are certainly the Hearer of ?all? prayers.”So the angels called out to him while he stood praying in the sanctuary, “Allah gives you good news of ?the birth of?
-John who will confirm the Word of Allah and will be a great leader, chaste, and a prophet among the righteous.”
+You are certainly the Hearer of all prayers.”So the angels called out to him while he stood praying in the sanctuary, “Allah gives you good news of the birth of John who will confirm the Word of Allah and will be a great leader, chaste, and a prophet among the righteous.”

-The Protoevangelium of James, like the Quran, explains that Mary as a citizen of First Century Palestine was a perpetual Nazarite who was so dedicated by her mother before her birth.
+The Protoevangelium of James, like the Quran, explains that Mary as a Jewish citizen of First Century Palestine was a perpetual Nazarite who was so dedicated by her parents.
 The article, “Mary in the Protevangelium of James: A Jewish Woman in the Temple?”, explores the Protevangelium of James and its very accurate depiction of the 1st Century dedication of Jewish girls to temple service.
 (The article is located at: https://grbs.library.duke.edu/article/viewFile/14673/3895.).
-Although the author does not draw a conclusion about Mary’s marriageability as a perpetual Nazarite, after reading the article, one understands that Jesus was not the result of a virgin birth, but the result of a perpetual Nazarite being divinely released from her vows (the Annunciaton), so that she could have sexual relations with her husband and produce a son.
+Although the author does not draw a conclusion about Mary’s marriageability as a perpetual Nazarite, after reading the article, one understands that Jesus was not the result of a virgin birth, but the result of a perpetual Nazarite being promised to a man who was unacceptable to her Samaritan sect.

-According to Mark 6, Jesus’ town folk separated Jesus from his siblings by referring to him as the ‘son of Mary’, a derogatory phrase indicating that his biological father, Joseph, was not his legitimate father because a perpetual female Nazarite dedicated to the temple from her mother’s womb, was not eligible for marriage unless the priests had formally released her from her Nazarite status.
-Joseph obviously married Mary before the necessary rituals were made public, so Jesus was smeared as an ‘illegitimate’ son even though it was known that his biological father was Joseph.
+According to Mark 6, Jesus’ town folk separated Jesus from his siblings by referring to him as the ‘son of Mary’, a derogatory phrase indicating that his biological father, Joseph, was not his legitimate father because a perpetual female Nazarite dedicated to the temple from her mother’s womb, was not eligible for marriage to a man outside of her Samaritan sect.
+Joseph was a Judean making him ineligible to marry the a woman of the Samaritan sect.
+Mary’s marriage was considered to be illegitimate by her clan, so Jesus was smeared as an ‘illegitimate’ son even though it was known that his biological father was Joseph.
 And, so, begins the myth of Mary’s virginity and her son’s conception by a divinity who ‘overshadowed’ her in order to beget a half divine son or a demigod inspired by the Greek and Roman mythologies about Zeus’/Jupiter’s seduction of human females.

-Understanding the Mary’s status as a Nazarite explains the Quran’s narrative depicting Mary introducing her son to her town folk when he was an infant.
+Understanding Mary’s status as a Nazarite and her marriage to a man from a Jewish sect hostile to the Samaritan sect explains the Quran’s narrative depicting Mary introducing her son to her town folk when he was an infant.
 The town folk’s accusations to this Nazarite mother were interrupted when the infant Jesus spoke to them and defended her.
 The majority of the town folk accepted the miracle and the message.
 However, according to the Quran 4:156, there were those who refused to acknowledge the miracle and circulated calumnious rumors about Mary: “And because of their disbelief and of their speaking against Mary a tremendous calumny.”
 This ‘tremendous calumny’ continued in subsequent Jewish literature.

 The Jewish accusation that Mary was unchaste and produced an illegitimate son was a popular Jewish belief even in medieval times.
 The medieval book, Toledot Jeshu (Book of the Life of Jesus), is a Hebrew book that belittles Jesus by ascribing to him illegitimate birth, magic, witchcraft, and a shameful death.
 The main point of the Toledot is that Jesus is a deceiver and a heretic who was crucified by the Jews after which his disciples stole his body and deceived others by proclaiming his resurrection.
 All the Toledot Jeshu editions declared Jesus Christ to be a bastard.
 His mother, Mary, is portrayed in the Toledot as a woman who conceived Jesus as a result of rape by a Roman soldier, Joseph Pandera.